+If you want to be happy teach others how you want to be treated.
 If you are in some kind of unhealthy relationship, whatever form that takes, the only thing that you can do, other than leave, is to take responsibility for your part in it and work on yourself.

 I’m not saying it is your fault if someone is mistreating you, but to a certain extent you have perhaps unwittingly allowed it.
 This is good news because it means you have the power to change it.
 Here is a personal example to demonstrate what I mean.

 When I was 8-9, I was at a nice private prep school in the South of England, where I was punched and kicked daily.
 Because I had been taught to “turn the other cheek,” I consciously resisted reacting and so it continued to happen.
 It was only when one of my attackers took me by surprise from behind one morning, that my involuntary reaction took over and I punched him in the face.
 He ran off crying like a toddler and from then on I was never hit again.
 So in a sense, through my lack of reaction, I had been allowing them to bully me.

 In a similar way, if you are being mistreated either at home or at work, the only person who can do anything about it is you.
 It’s no good complaining, “my boss/partner/mother never listens to me.”
 You need to learn to communicate assertively so that you can express your opinions and feelings openly.
 If you show that you believe in yourself, people will start to listen to you.

 If you are being spoken down to by someone as if you are stupid and inferior, it more than likely has much more to do with an insecurity issue they have than anything to do with you.